ic-labs/django-icekit/docs/manual-setup.md

   * Python 2.7
   * Redis

-On OS X, you can use [Homebrew](http://brew.sh/):

-    $ brew install elasticsearch postgresql python redis

-We recommend [Postgres.app](http://postgresapp.com/) for the database.
-It is easier to start, stop, and upgrade than Homebrew.
+On OS X, we recommend [Postgres.app](http://postgresapp.com/).
+It is easy to install, start, stop, and upgrade.

+The rest can be installed with [Homebrew](http://brew.sh/):

+    $ brew install elasticsearch python redis

 You need to configure these services to start automatically, or start them manually before you start the project.

-Make a virtualenv and install required Python packages:

-    $ pip install virtualenv
-    $ virtualenv venv
-    (venv)$ pip install -r requirements-icekit.txt
+Open a subshell with a reconfigured environment for your project:

+    $ ./go.sh  # Watch for the admin account credentials that get created on first run

 Start the project:

-    (venv)$ ./go.sh supervisord.sh  # Watch for the admin account credentials that get created on first run

-This will take a few minutes the first time.
-When you see the following message, you will know it is ready:

-    #
-    # READY.
-    #
+    $ supervisord.sh

 Now you can open the site in a browser: